Acoustic cleaning: Operation and performance

-An acoustic cleaner will create a series of very rapid and powerful sound induced pressure fluctuations which are then transmitted into the solid particles of ash, dust, granules or powder.
+An acoustic cleaner creates a series of very rapid and powerful sound induced pressure fluctuations, which are then transmitted into the solid particles of ash, dust, granules or powder.
 This causes them to move at differing speeds and debond from adjoining particles and the surface that they are adhering to.
 Once they have been separated then the material will fall off due to gravity or it will be carried away by the process gas or air stream.

 The key features which determine whether or not an acoustic cleaner will be effective for any given problem are the particle size range, the moisture content and the density of the particles as well as how these characteristics will change with temperature and time.

 Typically particles between 20 micrometres and 5 mm with moisture content below 8.5% are ideal.
 Upper temperature limits are dependent upon the melting point of the particles and acoustic cleaners have been employed at temperatures above 1000 °C to remove ash build-up in boiler plants.

 It is important to match the operating frequencies to the requirements.
 Higher frequencies can be directed more accurately whilst lower frequencies will carry further, and are generally used for more demanding requirements.
 A typical selection of frequencies available would be as follows: